SC

 Percent Change vs Percent Difference

 Percentage change always starts from a specific reference point (the old value).
 It has a direction — increase or decrease.
+Use our Percentage Increase calculator when a value has gone up, or the percentage decrease calculator when it has gone down — both give you the exact percentage change from your starting point.

 Percentage difference has no "before" or "after."
 It compares two values as equals using their average as the base.
 The formula is: |A − B| ÷ ((A + B) ÷ 2) × 100.

 Use percentage change when tracking how something moved over time.
 Use percentage difference when comparing two separate measurements with no clear starting point.
+For investments specifically, the percentage return calculator measures how much your money has grown relative to what you originally put in.
+If you are tracking progress toward a target, the percent to goal calculator shows how close you are as a percentage of your goal.

 How to Reverse a Percentage Change